Awareness

 There are also many apps and tools people can use to keep themselves on track at work, such as calendars, planners, and mobile to-do lists with alarms.
 In an ideal situation, employers and colleagues will extend grace and patience to women dealing with these struggles.
 However, it’s still essential for every person to use all tools at her disposal to present quality work.
 That may mean seeking accommodations for ADHD for the first time, which can be a challenging and stressful experience.

-💌 Supportive Social Networks
+💌 Supportive social networks

 Building a strong social support system is essential for women navigating the intersection of menopause and ADHD.